joeweiss/birdnetlib/docs/index.md

 The `Recording` class takes a file path as an argument.
 You can also use `RecordingFileObject` to analyze an in-memory object, or `RecordingBuffer` for handling an array buffer.

-## About BirdNET-Lite and BirdNET-Analyzer
+## About BirdNET-Analyzer

-`birdnetlib` uses models provided by BirdNET-Lite and BirdNET-Analyzer under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://github.com/kahst/BirdNET-Analyzer/blob/main/LICENSE).
+`birdnetlib` uses models provided by BirdNET-Analyzer and BirdNET-Lite under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License](https://github.com/kahst/BirdNET-Analyzer/blob/main/LICENSE).

-BirdNET-Lite and BirdNET-Analyzer were developed by the [K. Lisa Yang Center for Conservation Bioacoustics](https://www.birds.cornell.edu/ccb/) at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home).
+BirdNET-Analyzer and BirdNET-Lite were developed by the [K. Lisa Yang Center for Conservation Bioacoustics](https://www.birds.cornell.edu/ccb/) at the [Cornell Lab of Ornithology](https://www.birds.cornell.edu/home).

 For more information on BirdNET analyzers, please see the project repositories below: